mate-academy/react_todo-app-with-api/README.md

 Toggle the completed status of all todos with the toggleAll checkbox:

-- Dynamically update the toggleAll button with an active class only if all todos are completed.
+- Dynamically update the toggle button with an active class only if all todos are completed.
 - One-click toggling changes the status for all todos, mimicking individual updates.
 - Efficiently manage API requests, sending updates only for todos with changed statuses.

 Renaming a Todo
 Easily edit todo titles with a few simple actions:

-- Activate the edit form on double-click, replacing the title and remove button.
+- Activate the edit form by double-clicking, replacing the title, and removing the button.
 - Save changes seamlessly on form submission (press Enter) or when the field loses focus (onBlur).
-- Cancel editing on Esc key keyup event or if the new title is the same as the old one.
+- Cancel editing on the Esc key key up event or if the new title is the same as the old one.
 - Delete the todo if the new title is empty, replicating the x button's functionality.
 - Display a loader during API response wait times for title changes.
-- Update the todo title on success and notify users of errors with Unable to update a todo or deletion error messages.
+- Update the todo title on success and notify users of errors with Unable to update a todo or deletion error message.

 Technologies Used:
 Revolutionize your development experience with the latest technologies: